 Accessible units should be marketed and rented to households that need the accessible features.
-Applicants seeking points for Additional ADA units must submit an ADA outreach and marketing agreement describing marketing and outreach efforts to the disabilities community.
+Applicants seeking points for additional Fully Accessible units must submit an Accessibility outreach and marketing agreement describing marketing and outreach efforts to the disabilities community.
 The agreement may be in draft form at application, and is required to be executed as a condition to closing.
 The agreement must be included in Exhibit 31 and include, at minimum:

-- 1) Detailed description of property, including address, amenities, contact information, and unit mix; - 2) Number and description of ADA units in property; - 3) ADA Target Income and Unit Rents; - 4) Form Lease; - 5) Property Management Agent signatory; and - 6) Signatory of at least one disabilities service provider.
+- 1) Detailed description of property, including address, amenities, contact information, and unit mix; - 2) Number and description of fully accessible units in property; - 3) Fully Accessible Unit Target Income and Rents; - 4) Form Lease; - 5) Property Management Agent signatory; and - 6) Signatory of at least one disabilities service provider.

 When accessible units are not occupied by households that need the accessible features, a lease addendum for the non-disabled household will be required for the non-disabled household to transfer to the next available non-accessible unit (of comparable or smaller size) when a household that needs the accessible features applies and is accepted to the development.
-For acquisition/rehabilitation projects, ADA units must not be concentrated in a given area (i.e. segregated to only one floor, building, or section of the development).
+Fully Accessible units must not be concentrated in a given area (i.e. segregated to only one floor, building, or section of the development).